MGR-tas/NsmbwTAS-Files/Scripts/README.md

 ## SwimForMe.lua

 This is a slightly altered version of Alternate.lua, made specifically for penguin swimming.
 On the frame before you want to press A, start the script, then it will start Pressing A once every 19 frames.
 If you need to shoot an ice ball underwater or delay swimming by a frame, or anything that changes when your next stroke occurs, you will need to cancel and restart the script in order to resync it.
-To see how long it has been since the last A-press, uncomment the associated lines in Data.lua, as listed in a comment near the top of Data.lua.

 ## PauseForMe.lua

 This is only useful when testing random things, optimizing for IGT, or rare applications elsewhere.

 By default, this script automatically starts a pause and exits the pause optimally, then cancels itself.
 By editing the first and second lines of the script, you can instead have it pause spam while letting x in-game frames elapse between each pause.
 Data.lua can display when you may hold an input for it to be read on the next frame.
-This feature uses the same file as SwimForMe.lua, so you must uncomment the associated lines in Data.lua to display it.
+This feature uses the same file as SwimForMe.lua, so if you want to use them at the same time you must manually make this script use a different file for communication or make a file for multiple systems to use.
+I might make that at some point